Knoxfield, Victoria

 Knoxfield is a suburb in Melbourne, Victoria, Australia, 27 km east of Melbourne's Central Business District, located within the City of Knox local government area.
 Knoxfield recorded a population of 7,645 at the 2021 census.

 History

-Knoxfield is named after Sir George Hodges Knox, former local and state parliamentarian.

-Development of the area dates primarily from the 1950s and rapid growth took place during the 1960s and 1970s.
-Knoxfield Post Office opened on 31 July 1961 as the suburb was developed.
-The northern area of Knoxfield experienced substantial growth from the 1970s.
-The population increased during the early 1990s, and then was relatively stable from the mid-1990s, a result of new dwellings being added to the area.
-There has been a recent decline in the average number of persons living in each dwelling.
+In 1957, it was announced that a private developer intended to establish a new township between Ferntree Gully and Scoresby.
+Plans included about 300 homes and a shopping centre (today known as the Knoxfield Shops).
+Local councillors chose the name Knoxfield for the area in appreciation of Sir George Hodges Knox, former local and state parliamentarian who held the seat of Scoresby between 1945 and 1960.
+The scheme began in 1954, when local resident and textile industry executive John Barnes purchased a 33-hectare dairy farm.

+Rival developer Laird Smith Estates launched a smaller, low-density estate incorporating Kathryn Road, which technically became the first estate in Knoxfield.

+The Knoxfield Post Office opened on 31 July 1961 as the area developed.
+The 1960s saw rapid growth of the area, with development beginning on large-scale developments such as the Carrington Park estate (in O'Conner Road) and an estate by LJ Hooker (in Rosehill Street).
+Urban sprawl had covered most of the suburb by the early 1980s.

 Demographics

 In the 2016 Census, there were 7,465 people in Knoxfield.
 64.1% of people were born in Australia.
 The next most common countries of birth were China 5.3%, England 3.6%, India 2.5%, Malaysia 2.5% and Sri Lanka 2.4%.
 69.5% of people spoke only English at home.
 Other languages spoken at home included Mandarin 7.2%, Cantonese 3.7% and Sinhalese 1.9%.
 The most common responses for religion were No Religion 33.4%, Catholic 18.5% and Anglican 8.8%.